aveklan/smart-parking/README.md

 Another solution to avoid false measurements could be to take two measurements in a row a few seconds apart.
 In this way if something was passing through the sensors in the exact moment of the measurement, it can be detected as a false measurement.
 Another solution, but that requires more effort and expenses, is to use other sensors such as weight or proximity sensors to ensure the avoidance of false measurements.

-### 6. Ideas and possible future implementations
+### 6. Possible future implementations

 The proposed prototype could be be improved in several ways and could include many other features.
-The feature that I would like to highlight in this section is the one that allows parking spots users to remotly reserve the car spot.
+The one I would like to highlight in this section is the one that allows parking spots users to remotly reserve the car spot.
+To implement this improvement, there must be some mechanisms that allows only the users the reserved a parking spot to park on.
+For example an automatic parking barrier could be placed in corrispondance of parking spots.
+This barrier will activate when someone reserve the parking spot via web app and it can be deactivated only by the user that reserved it.

 ## Video demonstration